lukedigiovanna/googlepedia/README.md

 To demystify the beauty of search engines, I'm going to walk you through how I created my own, albeit simple and limited, search engine.

+<i> <b>Note</b>: This is not a tutorial!
+I will not walk through all the individual steps and code snippets such as setting up a database or instantiating an express server. </i>

 ## The Core Components

 A search engine such as Google essentially works by collecting billions of pages on the internet and storing them in something called an index.
 Then, when a user makes a search using some string of terms, that query is matched against the pages in the database and subsequently ranked by relevance (Google uses a very popular algorithm called PageRank for this step).
 So, to make a search engine there are three main tasks we need to accomplish.